Clarion County Reports Eight New COVID-19 Cases

 |Warren

-The trend in the 14-day moving average number of hospitalized patients per day is about 3,700 lower than it was at the peak on December 25, 2020.
-The current 14-day average is also below what it was at the height of the spring peak on May 3, 2020.
-However, the moving average of number of hospitalized patients has started to increase.
+The trend in the 14-day moving average number of hospitalized patients per day is about 3,500 lower than it was at the peak on December 25, 2020.
+The current 14-day average continues to increase, but it is still below what it was at the height of the spring peak on May 3, 2020.

 The most accurate daily data is available on the website, with archived data also available.